Quirinus/Zippyshare-batch-download-PHP-cURL/README.md

 A PHP (5.6.3) script that uses cURL to download an array of Zippyshare links.
 _____________________________________________________________________

-Run GH_dl.php to start downloading... use the zippy_batch_dl function (at the end of the file) and feed it arguments. (example included, read at the end of features)
+Run GH_dl.php to start downloading... use the zippy_batch_dl function (at the end of the file) and feed it arguments. log.php or log.txt will be created in the download folder.

+(working example included, read at the end of features)
 _____________________________________________________________________
 Features:
 - Accepts arrays of zippyshare links, grouped by associative array that contains DL folder names.